nagasudhirpulla/taming_python/blog/skills/create_sequence_of_numbers.md

 These sequences of number can be used in for loops and many other situations

 ### Approach 1 - using range function
-'range' is a python built-in **sequence generator** function in python through which we can generate sequences
+'range' is a python built-in **sequence generator** function through which we can generate sequences
 #### Syntax
 ```
 range(start, stop, step)